cyberis/TidyDataProject/CodeBook.md

 68 | X_*.txt | STD.BodyGyroscopeJerkMagnitudeFreq |  Col 66 | Col 543 | fBodyBodyGyroJerkMag-std()

 ## Scripted Transformations
-1. Downloaded the Zip file
+1. Downloaded the zip file
 2. Unzipped the zip file
-3. Read the feature files (X_*.txt) using read.table() and then rewrote using write.table() to feature_*.txt.
+3. Read the feature files (X\_\*.txt) using read.table() and then rewrote using write.table() to feature\_\*.txt.
 This was to remove the leading spaces which cause fread() to barf.
-3. Used data.table::fread() to read in the files feature_*.txt, y_*.txt and subject_*.txt into data.tables (data.tables are MUCH faster than data.frames and scale very well to large data sets).
+4. Used data.table::fread() to read in the files feature\_\*.txt, y\_\*.txt and subject\_\*.txt into data.tables (***data.tables are MUCH faster than data.frames and scale very well to large data sets***).
 Because I used fread() I could read in just the feature columns I needed very fast and not take up wasted memory for data I was going to throw away.
-4. Added a factor to translate activity ids to activity names
+5. Added a factor to translate activity ids to activity names.
-5. Bound the Test Tables together with cbind() from subject to activity to features
+6. Bound the test tables together with cbind() in order of subject, activity, and features.
-6. Also used cbind on the Training Tables with cbind() from subject to activity to features Used data.table::rbindlist() to bind the Training Data and Test data together.
+7. Also used cbind on the Training Tables with cbind() from subject to activity to features
+8. Used data.table::rbindlist() to bind the training data and test data together.
 This is also much faster than rbind().
-Set a key on the resulting data table using Subject and Activity name factor to sort the table.
+9. Set a key on the resulting data table using Subject.ID and Activity name factor to sort the table.
-7. Dropped the activity id column.
+10. Dropped the Activity.ID column.
-8. Used the melt and dcast functions to create a mean for every feature variable grouped by each unique combination of subject and activity.
+11. Used the melt and dcast functions to create a mean for every feature variable grouped by each unique combination of subject and activity.
-9. Wrote out the resulting tidy data set to ./data/UCITidyData.txt
+12. Wrote out the resulting tidy data set to ./data/UCITidyData.txt

 ## Description of the raw feature data
-This is taken directly from the code book in the original data set (README.txt and features.txt and feature_info.txt):
+This is taken directly from the code book in the original data set (*README.txt, features.txt and feature_info.txt*):

 The experiments have been carried out with a group of 30 volunteers within an age bracket of 19-48 years.
 Each person performed six activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING) wearing a smartphone (Samsung Galaxy S II) on the waist.
 Using its embedded accelerometer and gyroscope, we captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.
 The experiments have been video-recorded to label the data manually.
 The obtained dataset has been randomly partitioned into two sets, where 70% of the volunteers was selected for generating the training data and 30% the test data.